 If you like food with flavor (please remind me how spicy food tastes) or are a vegetarian, you’ll have a pretty difficult time in Eastern Europe.

 9. No handholding

 This applies to pretty much everything.
-Various explanations, assistance and handholding that you’ve previously taken for granted will simply be met with one or two word “obvious” answers, answers that you already knew, answers that make you feel like an idiot.
+Various explanations, assistance, and handholding that you’ve previously taken for granted will simply be met with one or two words “obvious” answers, answers that you already knew, answers that make you feel like an idiot.

-At first you’d take this as rudeness and lack of helpful customer service, but after a while, you’ll toughen up and become more independent and sovereign.
-Oh, and perhaps this might push you to realizing that you were treated like a dumb and clueless automaton in your native Western country all this time.
+At first, you’d take this as rudeness and lack of helpful customer service, but after a while, you’ll toughen up and become more independent and sovereign.
+Oh, and perhaps this might push you to realize that you were treated like a dumb and clueless automaton in your native Western country all this time.

 So, if you don’t want an “independent” woman because she’s so independent that she doesn’t need to you, and, instead, you want a traditional woman, you’ll have to actually learn to devote time to her before you’re rewarded with her feminine charm and gifts.